ROH Women's Pure Championship: History

-On April 12, 2025, after an episode taping of AEW Collision.
-Tony Khan introduced the ROH Women's Pure Championship to the Ring of Honor (ROH) women's division.
-The inaugural champion will be crowned via a sixteen-woman single-elimination tournament.
-(It was originally announced that the inaugural title match would happen at Supercard of Honor but it was some how cancelled for the event due to timing issues.)
-On the April 24 episode of ROH on HonorClub, it was announced that Queen Aminata and Serena Deeb will face off in the first round of the tournament on The Sit Down with Lexy Nair.
+On April 12, 2025, after sister promotion All Elite Wrestling's (AEW) taping of Saturday Night Collision, Tony Khan introduced the ROH Women's Pure Championship to Ring of Honor (ROH), the women's version of the ROH Pure Championship contested under the same "Pure Wrestling Rules".
+It was revealed that the inaugural champion would be crowned via a 16-woman single-elimination tournament.
+It was originally announced that the tournament final for the title would happen at Supercard of Honor, but it was cancelled due to timing issues.
+On the April 24 episode of Honor Club, it was announced that Queen Aminata and Serena Deeb would face off in the first round of the tournament on The Sit Down with Lexy Nair.
 Other names later confirmed were Deonna Purrazzo, Taya Valkyrie, and Leila Grey.
-On May 23, 2025, it was announced that Billie Starkz will also be entering the tournament.
-On August 29, 2025, at Death Before Dishonor, the inaugural tournament bracket was revealed.
-Adding three more participants by the names of Trish Adora, Olympia & Yuka Sakazaki to the title tournament picture.
+On May 23, 2025, it was announced that Billie Starkz would also be entering the tournament.
+At Death Before Dishonor on August 29, 2025, the inaugural tournament bracket was revealed, adding three more participants: Trish Adora, Olympia, and Yuka Sakazaki.
+On November 6, 2025, it was announced that the tournament final would now take place at Final Battle on December 5, 2025.

-At Death Before Dishonor 2025, in the first round, Queen Aminata advanced by defeating Taya Valkyrie.
-On the September 25, 2025 episode of Ring of Honor Wrestling Billie Starkz defeated Olympia in the first round.
-On the November 6, 2025 episode of ROH in the Quarterfinals Deonna Purrazzo advanced in the first round as she defeated Trish Adora via submission.
-Also on November 6, 2025 It was announced that the inaugural championship match will take place at Final Battle 2025.
+On December 4, 2025, it was revealed that Aminata could no longer compete in the tournament due to a neck injury, having Purrazzo advance to the final via forfeit.
+During the same episode, Starkz advanced to the final by defeating Sakazaki.
+At Final Battle, Purrazzo defeated Starkz via submission to become the inaugural ROH Women's Pure Champion.

+Inaugural championship tournament

+1 Aminata forfeited her semifinal match to Purrazzo due to a neck injury.